-However, these remedies are not available in every state, and the states that do permit the removal of certain criminal records often have complex laws and procedures which can be difficult to interpret without hiring an attorney.
+However, these remedies are not available in every state.
+And the states that do permit the removal of certain criminal records often have complex laws and procedures which can be difficult to interpret without hiring an attorney.

 Many states have laws which permit the expungement, sealing, or setting aside of certain criminal records.
 Each state has its own set of laws and unique terminology, however, we will refer to these legal remedies as “expungements” for the sake of simplicity.
 Many states now have laws that permit the expungement of many criminal records, however, each state has its own set of qualifications and restrictions, and they can often have different consequences when granted.
 For example, in California, an expungement will result in a conviction being dismissed—you may legally state that you have never been convicted of a crime, but the dismissed charges will often appear.
 In contrast, an expungement in Texas applies to circumstances where charges were dismissed or there was not a finding of guilt—if granted, the expunged criminal record will be destroyed and treated as though it never happened.

-If you have a criminal record that you would like to expunge, we encourage you to take our confidential, online eligibility test to see if you qualify for an expungement or similar criminal record removal service.
+If you have a criminal record that you would like to expunge, we encourage you to take our confidential expungement eligibility test to see if you qualify for an expungement or similar criminal record removal service.
 These rules can be complex, so we encourage you to contact our experienced attorneys to see if you qualify for an expungement.
 We are happy to provide a free consultation to let you know what your options are to remove charges from your criminal record.
 Even if you do not qualify for an expungement, our firm would be happy to discuss what other options you have in cleaning up your criminal record.

 If you do not currently qualify for an expungement, do not give up.
 Many states are currently in the process of enacting or expanding their expungement laws, and we expect to see this trend continue.
 In the meantime, sometimes the best way to deal with a criminal record that cannot be expunged is to be completely forthright an honest with the employer.
 There will be some employers that have company policies where they cannot hire employees with a criminal record; however, this is not the case with all companies.
 Because a background check will almost always find a criminal record, honesty is usually the best policy.